nj-watkins/random-thoughts/index.md

 ---
-title: This is the home page.
+title: Welcome to Random Thoughts!
 ---

-I don't know what to write right now.
+This is a blog where I will post essays inspired by my passions - science, math, programming, music, and literature.